davidcphoto/zPic/README.md

 ## Known Issues

-- SYMNAMES - does not calculate more than one occurrence.
+- SYMNAMES and the JCL Convertion does not work with occurrences.
 - Redefines are ignored

 ## Release Notes